When should I visit (or avoid) Venice?

 units at Weatherbase.com.

-If you're a fan of special events, check the
+If you're a fan of concerts, exhibitions, festivals, and other special events,

 What's the "Lido di Venezia?"

-The Lido is a long, narrow island that separates the Venetian
+The Lido di Venezia is a long, narrow island that separates the Venetian

 Lagoon (where Venice's historic center is located) from the Adriatic Sea.
 In the